Brobz/nuca_script/README.md

     println(">> All done with the while loop!");

-The _while loop_ will repeat the code segment within its curly braces until the expression inside the parenthesis is no longer True! (or it might never even run the code inside the braces, if the expression was never True in the first place!)
+The `while` loop will repeat the code segment within its curly braces until the expression inside the parenthesis is no longer `True` (or it might never even run the code inside the braces, if the expression was never `True` in the first place)

 Be careful with these, since it is very easy to get the condition wrong or to forget your increment statement (the one inside the loop that will eventually caused the condition value to flip) and get your program stuck in an infinite loop!

-If it happens to you, remember, stay calm and just hit CTRL + C on your console window to interrupt the execution of the program : )
+If it happens to you, remember, stay calm and just hit _CTRL + C_ on your console window to interrupt the execution of the program : )

-NucaScript also has another type of loop, commonly known as a _for loop_:
+NucaScript also has another type of loop, commonly known as a `for` loop:

     println(">> Entering for loop!");